Skip advert

 Advertisement - Article continues below

-In terms of reliability SEAT beat the figures of its sister brands, too, with just 21% of owners reporting an issue with their car in the first year compared to 23% of Audi owners and 26% of Volkswagen and Skoda owners.
-Unfortunately there’s not yet data unique to the Cupra Tavascan as it’s so new, and the closely-related Skoda Enyaq and Volkswagen ID. cars have yet to feature on the list of the top 75 models.
+In terms of reliability Cupra is nothing to write home about, with a fairly average 23% of owners reporting an issue with their car in the first year.
+Unfortunately there’s not yet data unique to the Cupra Tavascan as it’s so new, and the closely-related Skoda Enyaq and Volkswagen ID. cars have yet to feature on the list of the top 50 models.

 How safe is the Cupra Tavascan?

-The Cupra Tavascan is yet to be tested by Euro NCAP but it’s expected to get the full five-star rating.
 Lots of safety kit has been included on the model, such as lane-keep assist and traffic sign recognition.
 There’s also adaptive cruise control, blind spot monitoring and autonomous emergency braking to help avoid an accident in the first place.
 The closely-related Volkswagen ID.5 and Skoda Enyaq both received the five-star rating.
+The Cupra Tavascan also gets an active bonnet as standard, which raises slightly in an accident with a vulnerable road user, providing additional cushioning to reduce the severity of head injuries.

 What are the Cupra Tavascan service intervals?